Rebecca Goodgame Ebinger: Career

-She began her legal career with the United States Attorney's Office for the Northern District of Iowa, serving as a Special Assistant United States Attorney, from 2004 to 2006.
+She began her legal career with the United States Attorney's Office for the Northern District of Iowa, serving as a special assistant United States attorney, from 2004 to 2006.
 From 2006 to 2008, she served as a law clerk to Judge Michael Joseph Melloy of the United States Court of Appeals for the Eighth Circuit.
-From 2009 to 2011, she served as an Assistant United States Attorney in the Criminal Division of the United States Attorney's Office for the Northern District of Iowa, primarily specializing in white-collar crime.
+From 2009 to 2011, she served as an assistant United States attorney in the Criminal Division of the United States Attorney's Office for the Northern District of Iowa, primarily specializing in white-collar crime.
 When she worked in Cedar Rapids from 2004 to 2011, she coached the University of Iowa College of Law's moot court team.
-From 2011 to 2012, she was an Assistant United States Attorney in the Southern District of Iowa and worked in the appellate unit.
-From 2012 to 2016, she served as a State District Judge in Iowa's Judicial Election District 5C after being appointed by Terry Branstad.
+From 2011 to 2012, she was an assistant United States attorney in the Southern District of Iowa and worked in the appellate unit.
+From 2012 to 2016, she served as a state district judge in Iowa's Judicial Election District 5C after being appointed by Governor Terry Branstad.

 Federal judicial service

-On September 15, 2015, President Barack Obama nominated Ebinger to serve as a United States District Judge of the United States District Court for the Southern District of Iowa, to the seat vacated by Judge James E. Gritzner, who assumed senior status on March 1, 2015.
+On September 15, 2015, President Barack Obama nominated Ebinger to serve as a United States district judge of the United States District Court for the Southern District of Iowa, to the seat vacated by Judge James E. Gritzner, who assumed senior status on March 1, 2015.
 She received a hearing before the United States Senate Judiciary Committee on October 21, 2015.
 On November 5, 2015 her nomination was reported out of committee by voice vote.
-Ebinger's home state senator, Chuck Grassley, brokered a deal for Ebinger's confirmation by the Senate: in exchange for Democrats' votes for Ebinger and Leonard Terry Strand, the committee would advance three liberal nominees.
-She was confirmed by the Senate by a 83–0 vote on February 8, 2016.
+On February 8, 2016, she was confirmed by the Senate by a 83–0 vote.
 She received her commission on February 16, 2016.